-Several industry-specific courses are available to Harbour Masters and those aspiring to be Harbour Masters, ranging from one- and three-day tutorials through to a one-year distance learning course.
+Training: Several industry-specific courses are available to Harbour Masters and those aspiring to be Harbour Masters, ranging from one- and three-day tutorials through to a one-year distance learning course.
 Further courses are under evaluation.

-The issue of training for Harbour Masters is under review by a Working Group within the UKHMA with a report expected to be published in early-2012.
+The issue of training for Harbour Masters is under review by a Working Group within the UKHMA with a report expected to be published in early 2012.

-CPD: The UKHMA’s Continuous Professional Development (CPD) scheme is an innovative solution to maintaining a record of professional achievement while also identifying areas of expertise that need updating or enhancing.
+CPD: The UKHMA’s Continuing Professional Development (CPD) scheme is an innovative solution to maintaining a record of professional achievement while also identifying areas of expertise that need updating or enhancing.
 The online facility offers Members a capability to record participation in events of professional value under a carefully audited scheme that is gaining recognition by employers and organisations throughout the UK maritime sector.
-A pilot scheme is currently being tested and the full CPD scheme will become available during 2012.
+A pilot scheme is currently being tested and the full CPD scheme will become available during 2014.

 An individual’s CPD record is expected to form part of the ongoing revalidation of a Harbour Master Certificate of Competency.